Key Real Estate Terms You Need to Know When Selling a Fire-Damaged House!

 Mortgage:

 1. A legal document that pledges a property as security for repayment of the loan.
-The document is recorded in county land records, creating a lien (encumbrance) on the property.
-This is also known as a deed of trust in some states.
-2. A loan in which small payments are made for a certain period of time until a buyer’s debt on a property is paid.
+Recording the document in county land records places a lien (encumbrance) on the property, also known as a deed of trust in some states.
+2. A loan where small payments over time pay off a buyer’s property debt.

 Mortgage Insurance:

-This insurance is required on loans for which the borrower is financing more than 80 percent of the loan amount of the property.
-This insurance protects the lender in the event that the borrower does not pay on the loan.
+Loans exceeding 80 percent of the property’s value require this insurance.
+Also, this insurance protects the lender in the event that the borrower does not pay on the loan.
 Also called PMI or MIP.

 Mortgage Lender: